A Correlation Information-based Spatiotemporal Network for Traffic Flow Forecasting: Methodology

-Our method aggregates similar patterns from different sensors with SCorr weights and constructs more stable contextual features as keys ($\widetilde{\textbf{K}}$) for the attention mechanism, which makes each time point able to accurately match the most relevant sequence pattern and achieve more precision for traffic flow forecasting.
+Our method aggregates similar patterns of different sensors with SCorr weights to construct more stable contextual features for the attention mechanism.
+Hence, the attention mechanism can earn more focused attention weights, as shown in \figref{fig:CIATT-diff}.
+With the help of CIATT, a time-series sequence can accurately find its most relevant sequence to increase the accuracy of traffic flow forecasting tasks.